philwebsurfer/hadoop-c7/README.md

 # hadoop-c7
-Hadoop in a Centos 7 Docker Container
+Hadoop in a Docker Container with Ubuntu and CentOS